 For your hospital stay, please refer to our patient guide «Welcome to Inselspital», which we offer in several languages.
 Among other things, it contains a checklist for home, what you should pack for your hospital stay and a detailed map of where to find everything.

-Please bring your health insurance card with you to every appointment at the Inselspital.
+Please bring your health insurance card with you to every appointment at Inselspital.

-If you have already completed the online patient registration at home, you can report directly to the neurosurgery ward secretariat from 10:15 onwards.
+If you have already completed the patient online admission at home, you can report directly to the neurosurgery ward secretary.

-You will be welcomed there and taken to your room.
+There you will be welcomed and escorted to your room.
 Afterwards, a nurse will discuss the further procedure with you.

 You can discuss your special needs and wishes during your hospital stay with the nurse in charge.